clearverified/clear-ios-sdk/README.md

 1. Navigate to [releases](https://github.com/clearsecureidentity/clear-ios-sdk/releases).
 2. Select the latest version.
-3. Download `Clear.xcframework`.
+3. Download `Clear.xcframework.zip`.
+4. Unzip the framework.
-4. Add the framework to your Xcode project.
+5. Add the framework to your Xcode project.
 Be sure to check `Copy items if needed`.
-5. Ensure the framework is visible in `Build Phases`->`Link Binary With Libraries`.
+6. Ensure the framework is visible in `Build Phases`->`Link Binary With Libraries`.
-6. Add the framework to `Build Phases`->`Embed Frameworks`.
+7. Add the framework to `Build Phases`->`Embed Frameworks`.

 ## Usage